cgeeng/FinalProject/Instructions/ProductDemonstration.md

 ## Demonstration Expectations

 Each member of your team will be responsible for demonstrating a part of the final application.
-This will be done in the last week of class, and will be a live demonstration of the product, and will be done in a group meeting or another arranged time.
+This will be done on the last class of the semester, and will be a live demonstration of the product in front of the class.

 The demonstration should include the following: